 Tinara giggled.
 “I’m only teasing, mister wolf,” she said in delight.
 “There is a room of privacy already prepared for you.
 It’s nice and cozy, and is not far from the suite where Kal and I are staying.”
 She chuckled at his unbelieving expression.
 “If you’ll follow me, I’ll take you there myself and leave you alone until tomorrow.”

 The lupine captain nodded, but said nothing more.
 Tinara shrugged and walked across the library with him following closely behind.
 They moved out into the corridor where Nishalt had brought him in, and then turned down a side passage that he had not been in before.
 Within a moment, they stopped beside a heavy door of wooden planks.

-“This is your room,” the princess coyote said as she turned the iron handle and swung the door open for him.
+“This is your room,” the princess coyote said as she gripped the iron handle and pushed the door open for him.
 Merlin walked inside and gave the torch-lit room an appraising glance before turning back to his hostess.